top of page

 • Nov 11, 2024

-Seasonal depression, otherwise known as seasonal affective disorder or SAD, typically manifests as major depressive symptoms experienced during a particular time of year.
-It often occurs in late fall or early winter and lasts into spring (although there is also a lesser-known spring/summer-related SAD).
-SAD usually occurs when the length of the day shortens and there is less exposure to the sun.
+Seasonal depression, technically known as seasonal affective disorder (SAD), typically involves major depressive symptoms that appear during a particular time of year.
+It most often begins in late fall or early winter and continues into spring, although there is also a lesser‑known spring/summer-related pattern.
+SAD is thought to occur when daylight hours shorten, and exposure to natural sunlight decreases.

-Although the exact cause remains uncertain, it is believed to result from chemical changes in the brain: Decreased daylight lowers serotonin levels (the "happy" neurotransmitter) and increases melatonin levels - the "sleep hormone" - which makes a person more tired.
-In some cases, it may be inherited; it more commonly occurs in those who have other mood disorders.
-It also occurs in those living farther from the equator.
-Women tend to get SAD more often than men-perhaps because melatonin changes estrogen levels.
+Although the exact cause remains uncertain, it is believed to result from chemical changes in the brain.
+Decreased daylight lowers serotonin levels (the “happy,” rewarding neurotransmitter); the reverse is also true — sunlight helps increase serotonin.
+Reduced daylight also increases melatonin levels (the “sleep hormone”), making a person feel more tired.
+In some cases, SAD may be inherited, and it more commonly occurs in people who have other mood disorders.
+It is also more frequent in those living farther from the equator.
+Women tend to experience SAD more often than men, possibly because melatonin changes can influence estrogen levels.

 Symptoms are similar to those mentioned under "major depression".
 In addition to those manifestations, a person might also demonstrate aggressive behavior.